NYMC > Departments > Administrative Departments > Information Technology > Network Security

 Why Secure Computing Is Your Responsibility

 While your department may have staff who provide computer setup and assistance, ultimately you are responsible for taking care of your computer and guarding the information it holds.
-Following security guidelines and good business practices is part of doing your job.
-The vast majority of computer breaches that we have investigated over the past few years have been the result of poor personal choices, weak computer practices, and less-than-satisfactory data-handling procedures.
+Following security guidelines and good business practices is part of your job duties.
+The vast majority of computer breaches that we have investigated over the past few years have been the result of weak computer practices, less-than-satisfactory data-handling procedures, or poor personal choices.
 It is the responsibility of everyone who uses a computer at work to protect NYMC data.
 The data on your computer is college property that has been placed in your care.
+Much of the data we work with is sensitive, such as Social Security numbers, payroll information, grades, and more.
+However, all college data needs to be protected.

 Consequences of Not Practicing Secure Computing